2025 COTA Local Rules and Regulations

 O. Player Eligibility Requirements:

-A. All complaints alleging a violation by an individual or team during local league competition shall be filed in writing with the Local League Coordinator.
-The complaint must be filed prior to the commencement of whichever occurs first: (a) the involved teams' next match in that flight, whether or not the involved player participates or (b) within twenty-four hours after the end of the local league season.
+A. All complaints alleging a violation by an individual or team during local league competition shall be filed in writing by the captain with the Local League Coordinator.
+The complaint must be filed prior to the commencement of whichever occurs first: (a) the involved teams' next scheduled match in that flight, even if that player is not in the line up (b) within twenty-four hours after the end of the local league season.

 B. Any party to the complaint may appeal the decision of the Grievance Committee within the time stated in the ruling handed down by the Grievance Committee.